-- 1. A minimum of one year of high school Algebra I is recommended. - 2.
+- A minimum of one year of high school Algebra I is recommended. - 2.
 Basic skills in written English are required. - 3.
 A basic automotive tool kit and roll cabinet are required.
 Accepted students needing tools may purchase tool kits at a college sponsored Tool Day in August at a substantial discount.
-Approximate tool kit cost to the student is between \$1600.00 and \$3500.00 depending on the manufacturer. - 4.
-Students are expected to possess a good work ethic and a strong desire to learn. - 5.
-A clean, valid drivers license is required for employment in the automotive repair industry.
+Approximate tool kit cost to the student is between \$1600.00 and \$3500.00 depending on the manufacturer.
+Prices are subject to change. - Students are expected to possess a good work ethic and a strong desire to learn. - 5.
+A clean, valid drivers license is normally required for employment in the automotive repair industry.
 (See Program Coordinator for details.)